-Senior Whole Health will notify the Practitioner immediately in writing in the event that credentialing information obtained from other sources varies substantially from that submitted by the Practitioner.
-Examples include but are not limited to actions on a license, malpractice claims history, board certification, sanctions or exclusions.
+Senior Whole Health will notify the Practitioner immediately if credentialing information obtained from other sources varies substantially from that submitted by the Practitioner.
+Examples include but are not limited to actions on a license, malpractice claims history, board certification sanctions, sanctions, or exclusions.
 Senior Whole Health is not required to reveal the source of information if the information is not obtained to meet organization credentialing verification requirements or if disclosure is prohibited by Law.